9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 Mistake #3: Using Vague Beneficiary Language

-Writing "my children" or "my spouse" instead of providing legal names seems harmless — but it can cause serious payment delays and even litigation.
+Writing "my children" or "my spouse" instead of providing legal names seems harmless, but it can cause serious payment delays and even litigation.
 Insurers require clear identification to process a claim.
-When designations are ambiguous, they may freeze the payout while investigating who the beneficiaries actually are.
+Common issues include failing to name a beneficiary, using nicknames or misspelled names, missing signatures or dates, and beneficiary allocation percentages that do not add up to 100%.

 Vague language becomes even more problematic in blended families, where "my children" could be interpreted to include or exclude stepchildren.
+For a deeper look, see our guide on life insurance for blended families.
 Similarly, if two family members share a name (such as a father and son), an unclear designation can trigger a dispute that ends up in court.

 Always Use Full Legal Names